The Rados Method

 What is the Rados Method built on?

-Three pillars.
 Fifteen years of biotech executive search and more than a thousand executive conversations.
-Leadership performance training, including Tony Robbins' work on human needs.
-And empirical research, including self-determination theory from Deci and Ryan, mindset research from Carol Dweck, and organisational lifecycle and founder-transition research from Greiner, Adizes, Wasserman and Ibarra.
+Leadership performance training, including Tony Robbins' six human needs.
+And empirical research, including person-job fit from Amy Kristof-Brown, self-determination theory from Deci and Ryan, mindset research from Carol Dweck, and organisational lifecycle and founder-transition research from Greiner, Adizes, Wasserman and Ibarra.

 A 60-minute conversation.
 One-on-one.